 Coria Richardson, 2019 Scholar

-The Scholars for Conservation Leadership Program is a career and leadership development program launched by the Land Trust Alliance and the USDA, Forest Service, State & Private Forestry, Cooperative Forestry, an agency of the U.S. Department of Agriculture.
+The Scholars for Conservation Leadership Program is a career and leadership development program launched by the Land Trust Alliance in partnership with Dr. Zakiya Leggett of North Carolina State University.

 This professional development program offers a range of opportunities for rising college seniors to: